JirapatTreyanurak/notes/README.md

 ### Intension Repositioning
 When one ascribes to a behaviour in the past an intension different from what it originally was.

+### Prophecy and Eventuality
+Any prophecy could've been forgotten.
+Any prophecy could last centuries.
+The point in time in which an arbitrary tale unfolds may or may not correspond to a told prophecy, but this is not to be confused with the prophetic value of said prophecy, especially if its "ripe time" wasn't specified.

+### Duality and Perceived Duality
+Consider perceived duality (such as good and evil, light and dark, right and wrong) and not physical duality (such as forces).
+Genarally, there is nothing that guarantee such perceived dualities.
+A good but poor person finally fortunates and some may say that it was "deserved".
+A good but poor person ends in nothing but a same poor end and some may say "how unfortunate".
+Such utterances are quite meaningless (how so?).
+In the same vein, hard work does not neccessitate result.
+What it is is a fine causal line between the correct intermediary that brings about the result and the many events of hard works that happens to precede it.

 ## Programming

 ### Web Development